calder/rust-goldenfile/README.md

 ## Why Goldenfiles?

 Goldenfiles often get a bad rap.
 Used properly, they provide low overhead, insightful tests of a program's operation.
-"Properly" here means being explicit and selective about what gets written to the goldenfile.
+"Properly" means being explicit and selective about what gets written to the goldenfile.

 You could use them to test the output of a parser, the order of a graph traversal, the results of a simulation, or anything else that shouldn't change without a human's approval.